openlegend/core-rules/core/SRD.md

 ## Forced Move

 **Duration:** Instantaneous
+\

-**Power Level:** 2/ 4/ 6/ 8
+**Power Level:** 2, 4, 6, 8
+\
 **Attack Attributes:** Energy, Might, Movement
+\
 **Attack:**

 -   Energy vs. Toughness
 -   Might vs. Toughness
 -   Movement vs. Toughness

-**Description**

-With a forceful blow, magical gust of wind, or telekinetic push, you move your target against its will.
+**Description:** With a forceful blow, magical gust of wind, or telekinetic push, you move your target against its will. \newline

-**Effect**

-The afflicted target is moved a number of squares equal to the power level of the bane divided by 2.
+**Effect:** The afflicted target is moved a number of squares equal to the power level of the bane divided by 2.
 The ending square is chosen by the attacker.

 ## Immobile

 **Duration:** Resist ends (Fail x 3 = 1 minute)
+\
 **Power Level:** 1
+\
 **Attack Attributes:** Agility, Alteration, Creation, Energy, Entropy, Influence, Might
+\
 **Attack:**

 -   Agility vs. Evasion
 -   Alteration vs. Evasion
 -   Creation vs. Toughness
 -   Energy vs. Toughness
 -   Entropy vs. Toughness
 -   Influence vs. Resolve
 -   Might vs. Toughness

-**Description**

-Whether through grappling, a precise nerve strike, entangling vines, exerting mental control, or a bone-numbing blast of cold, you render your foe incapable of movement.
+**Description:** Whether through grappling, a precise nerve strike, entangling vines, exerting mental control, or a bone-numbing blast of cold, you render your foe incapable of movement. \newline

-**Effect**

-Your target cannot move from its current space.
+**Effect:** Your target cannot move from its current space.
 If you invoked the bane with a Might roll, then both you and the target are immobile in your current space for the duration of the bane (locked in a grapple).
 While grappling in this manner, you can attempt to inflict this bane again